 Fueled by the acquisition of Fred McGriff, the Braves went from 10 games out on July 22 to 3 1/2 games back by the end of August.
 They completed a 104-win season by winning 22 of their last 29 games.
 A win combined with a Giants loss on the regular season's final day gave Atlanta its third consecutive NL West title.

 Trailing the Phillies by 6 1/2 games with 13 games left on their schedule, the Cardinals surged up the NL standings with 10 wins over the season's final two weeks.
 They swept the Phillies during an eight-game win streak, clinched the NL pennant on the season's final day and went on to beat the Yankees in the World Series.
 Forty-seven years later, the Cards followed a similar script, erasing an 8 1/2-game deficit over their final 21 games en route to their 11th World Series championship.
+St. Louis was at it again in 2021, when a 17-game September win streak took the club from the fringes of the NL Wild Card race into the postseason.

 The Cubs needed a late-season surge to win a Wild Card berth in manager Joe Maddon's first season.
 The team was 19-9 in August and went 23-9 in September/October.
 The Cubs won their last eight games of the season to finish one game behind the Pirates and three behind the division winner, the Cardinals.
 They weren't able to clinch the berth with a win.
 The Cubs had a magic number of one on Sept.
 25 but lost to the Bucs.
 They still secured the Wild Card spot that night when the Giants lost to the A's on the West Coast.
-Jacob Arrieta threw a complete-game shutout in the Wild Card win over the Pirates and the Cubs beat the Cardinals in the NLDS, but they were swept by the Mets in the NLCS.
+Jake Arrieta threw a complete-game shutout in the Wild Card win over the Pirates and the Cubs beat the Cardinals in the NLDS, but they were swept by the Mets in the NLCS.

 The D-backs were just five games up on the second-place Giants after losing 6-2 to San Francisco on Sept.
 2. But Arizona responded by taking the next two from the Giants, keying a 16-9 September run that would net them the NL West title and the organization's fifth postseason berth.
 The D-backs faced off against the Brewers in the NLDS and ended up losing in a five-game thriller on Nyjer Morgan's walk-off single in the 10th.